kruug/manjarno/README.md

 On 2021-04-26, the AUR (Arch User Repository) was DDoS'd by a bad version of pamac, which is the default Graphical Package Manager for Manjaro [8].

+On 2021-10-14, Pamac was once again blocked by the AUR for shipping another bad version that flooded the AUR with requests [14] [15].

 # Fishy Finances

 It appears that, in September of 2019, Manjaro switched from holding community donations in Philip Müller's personal bank account to accounts being held by OpenCollective and CommunityBridge [9].
 This change also brought on Jonathon Fernyhough as treasurer.
 There is also a policy in place that requires all expenses to be discussed on approved channels and nominally approved prior to any purchases [10].
 On (or around) July 24th of 2020, a request for a \$2,000 laptop was made by Philip for developer Helmut Stult [11].
 Johnathon rejected this expense due to lack of prior discussion and questioned the expense [13].
 The role of treasurer is now back fully in Philip's hands, and has approved the \$2,000 laptop.
 This draws questions on the integrity of Philip's leadership.